Extra evening and weekend appointments available in the local area

 Flu Clinics are now available to book into - please contact reception to make your appointment

 This year there are two different types of flu vaccine; Trivalant for those aged 65 years and over Quadravalent for those aged between 18 and 64 years.

-We currently have stocks of the Trivalent (65yrs and over) and are due to received stocks of the Quadravalent (18-64yrs) at the end of September.
+We currently have stocks of both the Trivalent (65yrs and over) and the Quadravalent (18-64yrs) with more deliveries scheduled throughout the month.